 You will never trigger psychological backfiring again

 Neuroscience and psychology are exciting and hold a lot still uncovered potential.
 What is often conveniently left unmentioned is a phenomenon called psychological backfiring.
 That is when a psychological intervention has ‘an opposite and undesirable effect to what was intended‘.
 With the advances in brain research and the current hype around its application in marketing and conversion, it is easy to get overenthusiastic.
 Find out how you can prevent psychological backfiring.

 Limiting backfiring to a minimum goes hand in hand with understanding the underlying principles and patterns behind decision-making.
 It allows a smarter, scientifically backed-up choice of strategies that are less likely to backfire.
 Bringing Brain & Behaviour to (business) professionals paves the way to better choice architecture, more straightforward design, more productive team-work, and much more.

 Intention × outcome

-To fully understand the concept of psychological backfiring, let's have a look at the possible outcomes a behavioural change intervention can have.
+To fully understand the concept of psychological backfiring, let’s have a look at the possible outcomes a behavioral change intervention can have.
 The intention-outcome matrix below (Stibe & Cugelman, 2016) puts them into four categories.

 Dark patterns, interventions that are only beneficial for the developer, will be skipped.
 Neurofied only supports ethical applications of tactics and strategies.

 Receive your monthly dose of Brain & Behaviour Insights by email.
 Full of the latest insights, examples and applications.
 In addition, you will also receive a discount code for our Crash Course and our best articles.

-When choosing a promising strategy, the target behaviour and the possible backfiring should be part of the decision.
+When choosing a promising strategy, the target behavior and the possible backfiring should be part of the decision.

-The target behaviour is the intended goal of the intervention; it is beneficial and desirable.
+The target behavior is the intended goal of the intervention; it is beneficial and desirable.
 In the case of an anti-smoking campaign, it would be the reduction of smokers in the target group.

 Backfiring comprises all unintended and negative outcomes.
 Usually, every intervention causes some backfiring; especially if the target group cannot be clearly defined.
 An anti-smoking campaign could result in some people to start smoking.
 For example, by stressing how widely spread this addiction is, it might seem like everybody is smoking, which downplays the dangers.